CyberKittenAttackSquad/writeups/jcc2016/nx/hive/readme.md

 ![binary ninja do_authenicate() 1](https://github.com/CyberKittenAttackSquad/writeups/raw/master/jcc2016/nx/hive/images/scaled/bn-do_authentication_1.png)
 ![binary ninja do_authenicate() 2](https://github.com/CyberKittenAttackSquad/writeups/raw/master/jcc2016/nx/hive/images/scaled/bn-do_authentication_2.png)

 This function reads in three strings, a username, password, and token.
 The username is never used.
 I wasn't entirely sure what was going on here, so I broke before and after several of these functions, observing arguments going in and either the results or changes to buffers coming out.
-I have lost most of these comments, but in short I was observing strings going in, and 16-byte hexadecimal strings coming out.
+I have lost most of these comments, but in short for some of these calls I was observing strings going in, and 16-byte hexadecimal strings coming out.

 I believed this was an MD5 function, but couldn't quite figure out what was gong on.
 Eventually I opened up the function now labeled `md5_string`, and the second function in there, `sub_4024d0` sets the `A`, `B`, `C`, `D` MD5 hash primitives.
 I now knew this `md5_string` function was correct.

 ![binary ninja md5_string()](https://github.com/CyberKittenAttackSquad/writeups/raw/master/jcc2016/nx/hive/images/scaled/bn-md5_string.png)
 ![binary ninja sub_4024d0()](https://github.com/CyberKittenAttackSquad/writeups/raw/master/jcc2016/nx/hive/images/scaled/bn-sub_4024d0.png)

-The problem I was having was initially was not accounting for newlines while debugging code.
-Once I accounted for this, I could correctly hash strings.
+The problem I was having here was not initially accounting for newlines being appended to the ends of my input strings.
+Once I understood the case, I could create the MD5 hashes needed, and verified we were using md5 here.

-Pseudocode, non-valid C for this function, which is not 100% accurate but more-or-less functionall correct, would be:
+Pseudocode, non-valid C for this function, which is not 100% accurate but more-or-less functionally correct, would be:

 ```c
 do_authenticate (long timestamp) {